Nikon confirms new full-frame FX mirrorless cameras and lens mount

 If Nikon builds a mirrorless version of the D850 DSLR, with similar specs, that will be a good start.
 It did say that "soon, Nikon users will have two industry-leading camera systems to choose from, giving consumers the choice to enjoy the unique values that each system offers."

 It also emphasized the "reliability and trusted performance" of its DSLR models, and said that professional creators helped contributed to the development of the new system.
-Canon and Nikon pros have often decried the durability and handling of Sony cameras, so if Nikon can nail that part with its own mirrorless models, while offering comparable tech, it may be able to keep those valuable customers in the fold.
+Canon and Nikon pros have often decried the durability and handling of Sony cameras, so if Nikon can nail that part with its own mirrorless models while offering comparable tech, it may be able to keep those valuable customers in the fold.